In this article

-Each table in Coda has a single Display column giving you control over which column Coda should show in the doc when you reference a row.
+Each table in Coda has a single display column that indicates that Coda will show information from that column in the doc if you reference a row.

-For example, if you had a table of tasks, you would want the Display column to be the unique tasks.
-That way, when you link to a specific tasks within a doc, Coda would show the task title instead of another column, like the status.
+For example, if you had a table of tasks, you would want the display column to be the whichever column contains the unique names of those tasks.
+That way, if you link to a specific task within a doc, Coda would show that task's unique name instead of another column in the row, like the status of the task.

-The Display column will have a bookmark icon.
+The display column will have a bookmark icon to the left of the column's name.
 In the table below, the

-And if you are pulling data into a column using the Lookup format, you'll see the Display column as the value:
+And, if you are pulling data into a column using the relation column format, you'll see the display column as the value:

-- Click the Columns button on your table and right-click the column on the right-hand panel you want to set as the display column:
+Hover over your table and click the Columns button.
+Then, right-click the column in the right-hand menu panel that you want to set as the display column:

-2. Click the column name in the Table, and choose Set as display column:
+2. Right-click the column name in the table, and choose Set as display column: